sespesogil/cross_intersection/README.md

-Cross intersection utility is useful for interesting different datasets and know their level of similarity or discrepancy.
+Cross intersection utility is useful for intersecting any dataset and know the level of similarity or discrepancy.
 Out of the results, multiple things can be done:

 - Export to UpSet R tool
 - Filter our unique elements or particular interesting elements share by some datasets